i think there’s a typo in the final spec, see - typo in 4626 · Issue #5084 · ethereum/EIPs · GitHub

 Personally, don’t think the preview functions should revert if there is more slippage than what the vault allows.

-Should totalAssets include slippage or not?
+include slippage or not?

-The EIP for convertToShares and convertToAssets states
+The EIP for convertToShares

 MUST NOT reflect slippage or other on-chain conditions, when performing the actual exchange.

-Does this same statement apply to totalAssets?
+Does this same statement apply to totalAssets

 BTW, I don’t like the “or other on-chain conditions” statement.
-Transactions can only see on-chain conditions so it’s impossible for convertToShares and convertToAssets not to reflect on-chain conditions. eg the amount of shares and assets in the vault is an on-chain condition.
+Transactions can only see on-chain conditions so it’s impossible for convertToShares

-Personally, I think totalAssets needs to be consistent with convertToShares and convertToAssets and not include slippage or fees.
+needs to be consistent with convertToShares

 I have another clarification to the preview functions.

-The specification for previewDeposit states
+The specification for previewDeposit

 Allows an on-chain or off-chain user to simulate the effects of their deposit at the current block, given current on-chain conditions.

-The “current block” implies that the on-chain conditions is at a block level and not transaction level.
-That is, previewDeposit needs to allow for other transactions being included before it in the block.
-For vaults that have slippage, that would mean previewDeposit would have to return the worst case of a sandwich attacked transaction before it reverted with a slippage error.
+needs to allow for other transactions being included before it in the block.
+For vaults that have slippage, that would mean previewDeposit

-But the previewDeposit specification also states
+But the previewDeposit

-MUST return as close to and no more than the exact amount of Vault shares that would be minted in a deposit call in the same transaction.
-I.e. deposit should return the same or more shares as previewDeposit if called in the same transaction.
+MUST return as close to and no more than the exact amount of Vault shares that would be minted in a

 This statement implies that the on-chain conditions is at a transaction level and not block level.

 Personally, I think the preview functions should be at a transaction level rather than block level.
-I would recommend changing the first line of the previewDeposit specification to
+I would recommend changing the first line of the previewDeposit

 Allows an on-chain or off-chain user to simulate the effects of their deposit at the current transaction, given current on-chain conditions.

-The same also applies to mint, redeem and withdraw.
+The same also applies to mint

 100% agree with that.